rubinius/rubinius/README.md

 Please create [issues](http://github.com/rubinius/rubinius/issues) for bugs or problems.

-## Contributing

-The Rubinius team welcomes contributions.
-See [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## Features Currently Not Supported

 The following features of Ruby/MRI are currently not (yet) supported by